Suspect In Fatal Boston Hit And Run Says ‘Accidents Happen’

 — Drew Karedes (@DrewKaredes) June 7, 2018

 According to the Boston Globe, Phocian Fitts pleaded guilty in 2016 to assaulting a U.S. Mail carrier who kicked his mother’s unleashed dog reportedly in self defense.
 A federal court sentenced him to time served.
+Boston media indicates that he has other arrests on his record.

+Bail set at $10,000 for Phocian Fitts charged with fatal Allston hit and run pic.twitter.com/Oo24narg2J